winglessOracle/FastTrack/README.md

 4. **Ending a Fast**
    - Tap the "Reset" button when you want to end your fast
    - A confirmation dialog will appear to prevent accidental resets
-   - After confirming, your fast will be recorded in the fasting log
+   - After confirming, your fast will be recorded in the fasting log if it's 12+ hours

 5. **Viewing Your Fasting Log**
    - Tap the "View Fasting Log" button or the history icon in the top bar
-   - Browse through your completed fasts, including duration and maximum state achieved
+   - Browse through your completed fasts (12+ hours), including duration and maximum state achieved
    - **Sorting Options**: Sort your fasting entries by:
      - Date (newest or oldest first)
      - Duration (longest or shortest first)